hextech-group/social/README.md

-will finalize release in ./docs/ directory, these files can be hosted anywhere you like, just upload the folder to your webhost, and you are ready to go.
+will finalize release in ./docs/ directory, these files can be hosted anywhere you like, just upload the `./docs/' folder contents to your webhost root folder, and you are ready to go.